 “We commit ourselves to work with President Hurd to resolve the impasse and maintain transparency,” he wrote.

-Hurd echoed this sentiment.
+Hurd echoed this sentiment in her own statement.

-The board’s resolution of confidence in Hurd cites Lafayette’s healthy finances, record applications for the incoming class of 2029 and the college’s relationship with the city of Easton as evidence of her effective leadership.
+The board’s resolution of confidence in Hurd cites Lafayette’s healthy finances, record applications for the incoming class of 2029 and the college’s relationship with the city of Easton as evidence of Hurd’s effective leadership.

 The resolution also praises the completion of the campus-wide strategic plan, a plan that the Board of Trustees unanimously approved days after it was narrowly rejected by the faculty.